joakimbo/user-permissions-plugin/README.md

 This plugin requires the [RainLab.User](https://github.com/rainlab/user-plugin/) Plugin.

+## Available Configurations

+    {plugin}/config/config.php
+    [
+        /*
+        * This lets you configure your own alias to use instead of the default
+        * "hasUserPermission" method name.
+        */
+        'hasUserPermissionAlias' => 'hasUserPermissionAlias'
+    ]

 ## Creating Permissions

 In the backend, navigate to RainLab "Users" menu, on the left side there should